dashpay/docs-core/docs/api/remote-procedure-calls-raw-transactions.md

 ## GetTxChainlocks

-The [`gettxchainlocks` RPC](../api/remote-procedure-calls-raw-transactions.md#gettxchainlocks) returns the block height each transaction was mined at and whether it is ChainLocked or not.
+The [`gettxchainlocks` RPC](../api/remote-procedure-calls-raw-transactions.md#gettxchainlocks) returns the block height each transaction was mined at and indicates whether it is in the mempool, ChainLocked, or neither.

 _Parameter #1---Transaction IDs_